DeepChainBio/deepchain-apps/README.md

 The main class must be named ```App``` in ```app.py```

 ### Tags
-In order for your app to be visible and well documented, tags should be filled to precise at least the *tasks* section.
+For your app to be visible and well documented, tags should be filled to precise at least the *tasks* section.
 It will be really useful to retrieve it from deepchain hub.

   - tasks